NoemiSalome/final-project/frontend/src/README.md

 - react-responsive-modal for the navigation

 ## Biggest challenges
 Deleting a production file in sanity was not my smartest move in live.
 Figuring that out took quite a bit of time and restarting the whole connection to a new API was great practice, but unnecessary.
 At least I learnt my lesson.
 Other than that the project went by quite smoothly.
-I guess it is not too exciting codewise, but having a clear idea of the design and the app matching that design in the end, took quite some time.
-And not losing focus on the design along the way even though it sometime was not working the way I wanted it to, was hard sometimes.
+Overall I am quite proud trying out sanity even though I had no idea in the beginning what a CMS is and that it is now up and running.
+Also having a pretty clear idea of how the design has to look and the app matching that design in the end, took quite some time.
+Not losing focus on the design along the way even though it sometime was not working the way I wanted it to, was hard sometimes.

 ## Follow-up features
 From the strech goals I had the next feature, I'll implement is clicking on a Image in the ProjectdetailBigScreen-component to start a full-screen gallery of all images (with a zoom function).
 This is quite important to truly see the sketches or plans of the single projects.